jm5579/aws-security-ops-monitor/README.md

 **OSFI (the Office of the Superintendent of Financial Institutions)** is the federal regulator overseeing Canada's banks, insurers, and federally regulated trust and loan companies. **Guideline B-13 (Technology and Cyber Risk Management)**, in force since 2024, sets out OSFI's expectations for how these institutions govern technology risk — spanning technology risk governance, resilience, cyber security, third-party/cloud provider risk, data risk, and incident management.

-Peoples Group, as a federally regulated Canadian financial institution, falls squarely under B-13.
+A federally regulated Canadian financial institution, falls squarely under B-13.
 A few B-13 expectations this tool is built to directly evidence:

 - **Continuous monitoring and timely identification of vulnerabilities** — `fetch-findings` running daily via GitHub Actions, feeding a persistent register.
 - **A structured process for tracking and remediating identified risks** — the vulnerability register itself, with status, ownership, and audit-logged state transitions.